ShretaChandni/RXV-casestudy/README.md

 4. **Safety Analysis (Adverse Events)**
     Assess safety by analyzing adverse events' frequency, type, and severity (AEs).
+   - **Survival Analysis**:
+      - Kaplan-Meier curves are used to estimate the survival function from lifetime data.
    - **Visualizations**:
       - Donut chart to depict AE frequencies and severity levels across groups using powerBI.